taproot-wizards/purrfect_vault/README.md

 ### Wow.
 This is a lot of spaghetti.

 That's not a question.
 Also, yes.
+This was hacked together and then I released it.
+It needs some good honest refactoring.
 PR's welcome.

 ### Why doesn't this support [feature]?